 Why you shouldn’t be embarrassed by ED

 Firstly: you are not alone.
-Given the number of people that experience ED at some stage in their lives, you should not be surprised to find out that one of your friends, family, or work colleagues has also suffered from ED.
+Given the number of people who experience ED at some stage in their lives, you should not be surprised to find out that one of your friends, family, or work colleagues has also suffered from ED.
 There are plenty of ED support groups and forums, both online and offline, that can help you get peer-to-peer advice.

 - Psychosexual counselling